+Figure 2-4: PCB connections

-2Connecting Multiple DS18B20s to IV Swinger 2
+Connecting Multiple DS18B20s to IV Swinger 2

 A nice feature of the DS18B20 is that each one has a unique ROM code, which allows multiple sensors to be connected to the same data wire.
 The software can identify which sensor is which, and read each of their temperatures.
 This could be useful if you want to measure the temperature at multiple places on the module, for example.